francislxw/cv/README.md

 * Validation result of new builds will be shown on the dashboard, including new failed test cases number/rate.

-* QA team cross-validate new failures, reports to DEV team to fix bug.
+* QA team cross-validates new failures, reports to DEV team to fix bugs.

-* DEV team provides fix, validate the new code change with CI build, then put it into repective DEV branch, follow CCB merge etc. process to Release branch.
+* DEV team provides fixes, validates the new code change with CI build, then puts it into repective DEV gti branch, follows CCB merge etc. process to the Release branch.

 **Rest API implementation** | ruby | typescript | Redis + Sidekiq